Amritsar train disaster: Response

 Prime Minister Narendra Modi and President Ramnath Kovind offered condolences to the families of the dead and hopes that the injured would recover quickly.
-Video footage of the incident seemed to show several mobile phones filming after the accident, causing the former Jammu and Kashmir Chief Minister Omar Abdullah to criticise the reaction of the crowd.
+Video footage of the incident seemed to show several mobile phones filming after the crash, causing the former Jammu and Kashmir Chief Minister Omar Abdullah to criticise the reaction of the crowd.

+Pakistani Prime Minister Imran Khan, Canadian Prime Minister Justin Trudeau, and Russian President Vladimir Putin sent their condolences to the families of the victims.

 Protest

-The day after the accident, 20 October, some locals staged a sit-in protest on the railway tracks, demanding action from officials, the train driver, and "adequate compensation" for the victims.
-Some protesters demanded that the families of those killed receive government jobs, and placed blame on officials.
-Railway services were continued 40 hours after the incident.
+The day after the crash, 20 October, some locals staged a sit-in protest on the railway tracks, demanding action from officials, the train driver, and "adequate compensation" for the victims.
+Some protesters demanded that the families of those killed receive government jobs and placed blame on officials.
+Railway services resumed 40 hours after the incident.

 Railway

-Railways Minister Piyush Goyal, on a visit to the United States at the time of the accident, announced his immediate return to India.
+Railways Minister Piyush Goyal, on a visit to the United States at the time of the crash, announced his immediate return to India.
 The route between Jalandhar and Amritsar was suspended, and the day after the incident 37 trains were cancelled, 16 trains diverted, and 18 trains terminated early.

-Minister of State for Railways Manoj Sinha stated that the railways administration had not been informed of the festival's location or timing.
+Minister of State for Railways Manoj Sinha said that the railways administration had not been informed of the festival's location or timing.
 A senior Indian Railways official described the incident as "a clear case of trespassing" and, when asked why the train did not stop or slow as it approached, explained that there was "so much smoke that the driver was unable to see anything and he was also negotiating a curve."

 Driver

-The driver reported the accident immediately to the Amritsar Junction station master and was detained by the Punjab Police and Railway Police at Ludhiana Railway Station for questioning.
+The driver reported the incident immediately to the Amritsar Junction station master and was detained by the Punjab Police and Railway Police at Ludhiana Railway Station for questioning.
 The driver reportedly told officials that he had received a green signal and had no idea that there were hundreds of people standing on the tracks.

 Railways Minister of State Manoj Sinha denied any negligence on the driver's part and stated that no action was being taken against him.

 The driver released a letter on 21 October which detailed his account of the crash.
 He said that he applied the emergency brakes and honked to disperse the crowd, but when a mob surrounded the train and threw stones at the train he continued to the next stop.